 Recreation.
-In addition to recreational programs of the Halls of Residence, social events of fraternities and sororities, and activities of independent groups, a program of indoor sports and recreation including bowling, table tennis, billiards, television, cards, and chess is maintained by the Indiana Memorial Union.
+In addition to recreational programs of the halls of residence, social events of fraternities and sororities, and activities of independent groups, a program of indoor sports and recreation including bowling, table tennis, billiards, television, cards, and chess is maintained by the Indiana Memorial Union.
 A well-equipped Craft Shop is available to students without charge.
 The Union Board sponsors such events as Campus Quiz Bowl, formal dances and dinners, and pop concerts with nationally known dance bands and top entertainers.
-Special interest groups including the Spelunking, Sailing, and Rifle Clubs offer a variety of activity.
+Special interest groups such as Spelunkers, Sailing, and Rifle Clubs offer a variety of activity.
 Beechwood Heights, the University's 33-acre recreational area on Lake Lemon, provides facilities for swimming, sailing, picnicking, and outdoor games.
 Large state forest preserves and state parks are also within easy driving distance of the campus.

 Cultural Events.
-The world's leading concert artists, professional Broadway plays, musicals, and ballets come to the campus for performances on the Auditorium, Auditorium Theatre, and Extra Concert Series.
-Free convocations feature outstanding lectures and distinguished presentations in politics, public affairs, sciences, and the arts.
+The world's leading concert artists, professional Broadway plays, musicals, and ballets come to the campus for performances on the Auditorium and Celebrity Series.
+Free convocations feature outstanding lecturers and distinguished presentations in politics, public affairs, sciences, and the arts.
 Reading and discussion series and forums and art exhibits also are among the cultural opportunities available for students.
 The School of Music presents professionally acclaimed student productions in the fields of opera, recital, and ballet.
-The University Theatre and the Indiana Theatre Company offer a full season of the best in drama on campus and, in summer seasons, at the Brown County Playhouse in Nashville, Indiana.
+The University Theatre offers a full season of the best in drama on campus and in its summer seasons of the Brown County Playhouse and Showboat Majestic.

 Social and Traditional Events.
 Homecoming, President's Ball, Little 500 Weekend, Military Ball, and Christmas Eve on Campus are among the traditional events on campus.

 Athletic Events.
-Indiana University is a member of the Big Ten Conference and participates in all Big Ten sports: football, baseball, basketball, golf, tennis, track, swimming, wrestling, and gymnastics.
+Indiana University is a member of the Big Ten Conference and participates in all Big Ten sports: football, baseball, baseball, golf, tennis, track, swimming, wrestling, and gymnastics.
 A large new stadium and field house are supplemented by other facilities including several sports fields, swimming pools, golf courses, and tennis courts.